chiperific/promistasks/README.md

   - What about two users?
 Expecting some real shit to occur

 5. Properties are TaskLists
-5.1 When a user deletes a Tasklist in Google: do nothing to the app (force_recreate) 5.2 When a user discards a Property in this app:
+5.2 When a user discards a Property in this app:
   - Provide the option to re-assign each task's creator && owner? || actually 'discard' for all (delete through API for all users)
-5.3 When a user deletes a Task in Google:
-  - do nothing (force_recreate) ("completion isn't optional") 5.4 When a user discards at Task in this app:
+5.4 When a user discards at Task in this app:
   - delete in Google

 6. Get data from Google:
   - On a cron job every hour
-  - On staff user login.
-Update everything in the background (delayed_job)

 ## Keep in mind
 - PRIVATE properties must take self.tasks.map(&:owners &:creators) into account before removing
-- Bring in tasklists and tasks from the app on sign_in(user)
-- initialization_template tasks will use property.creator for task.creator && task.owner

 ## Someday
-1. Test Clients in a meaningful way.
 2. Use the Google Ruby API instead of HTTParty

 ## Remind myself